Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [20] And He lifted up His eyes on His disciples, and said, Blessed are you poor, for yours is the kingdom of God.

-"Blessed are you poor, for yours is the kingdom of God".
-The "poor" here refers to "poor in spirit".
-This saying is the same as the saying in Matthew 5:3 (see Comments Matthew 5:3).
+“Blessed are you poor, for yours is the kingdom of God.”
+The “poor” here refers to “poor in spirit”.
+This saying is the same as the saying in Matthew 5:3 (see Matthew Comments 5:3).

 [21] Blessed are you that hunger now, for you shall be filled.
 Blessed are you that weep now, for you shall laugh.